OCA/interface-github/github_connector/README.rst

 Once installed, you have to:

-* Open your openerp.cfg file and add extra settings to mention github
+* Open your openerp.cfg file and add extra settings to mention github credentials, adding the following entries
-  credentials:
-    * Add the following entries

 github_login = your_github_login
 github_password = your_github_password